Canyala/create-script-lib/README.md

 # create-script-lib
-A shell scaffolding utility for JS/TS lib packages with an internal AS core, an exposed TS api and TS unit tests.
+A scaffolding utility for JS/TS lib packages with an internal AS core, an exposed TS api and TS unit tests.